Alesa3/digital-documents/README.md

 ### Digital Docs

 Digital Docs is a web application designed for efficient digital document management.
 Users can effortlessly create, edit, and delete documents.
-Editing a document can also be done using a built-in text editor, making it possible to change the text and background color.
+Editing a document can also be done using a built-in text editor, making it possible to change the color and background of the text.
 All modifications are automatically saved in a local MySQL database.

 ![image](https://github.com/Alesa3/digital-documents/assets/80218438/39646e00-d990-4d07-9d92-e6908b226af2)